Pages & Pours: Four Book-and-Wine Pairings for the Holidays

 The book is full of helpful insights, including sidebars such as “Health Benefits of Saffron,” which briefly explain how the spice supports heart health, improves vision, and boosts mood.
 She calls her gazpacho a “life-extending soup,” and whether you take that literally or playfully, the recipe is packed with vibrant, fresh ingredients that are both nourishing and delicious.

 Keuneke also touches upon Spanish wine throughout the book, saying that wine drinking in Spain is not about snobbism or false elegance.
-She also notes how studies have shown that the biflavonoids and resveratrol in red wine may help prevent cancer among moderate drinkers.
+She notes how studies show that biflavonoids and resveratrol in red wine may help prevent cancer among moderate drinkers.

 Pair with Martínez Lacuesta Gran Reserva Rioja 2012